-Computing is full of situations where one wants to transform some structure into a different form-a view in such a way that changes made to the view can be reflected back as updates to the original structure.
+that changes made to the view can be reflected back as updates to the original structure.
 This view update problem is a classical topic in the database literature, but has so far been little studied by programming language researchers.

-This paper addresses a specific instance of the view update problem that arises in a larger project called Harmony [32].
+This paper addresses a specific instance of the view update problem that arises in a larger project called Harmony [26].
 Harmony is a generic framework for synchronizing tree-structured data-a tool for propagating updates between different copies of tree-shaped data structures, possibly stored in different formats.
 For example, Harmony can be used to synchronize the bookmark files of several different web browsers, allowing bookmarks and bookmark folders to be added, deleted, edited, and reorganized in any browser and propagated to the others.
 Other Harmony instances currently in daily use or under development include synchronizers for calendars (Palm DateBook, ical, and iCalendar formats), address books, slide presentations, structured documents, and generic XML and HTML.

-Views play a key role in Harmony: to synchronize disparate data formats we define a single common abstract view and a collection of lenses that transform each into this abstract view.
+Views play a key role in Harmony: to synchronize disparate data formats, we define one common abstract view and a collection of lenses that transform each concrete format into this abstract view.
 For example, we can synchronize a Mozilla bookmark file with an Explorer bookmark file by transforming each into an abstract bookmark structure and synchronizing the results.
 Having done so, we need to take the updated abstract structures and perform the corresponding updates to the concrete structures.
 Thus, each lens must include not one but two functions-one for extracting an abstract view from a concrete one and another for pushing an updated abstract view back into the original concrete view to yield an updated concrete view.
-We call these the get and put components, respectively.
-The intuition is that the mapping from concrete to abstract is commonly some sort of projection, so the get direction involves getting the abstract part out of a larger concrete structure, while the put direction amounts to putting a new abstract part into an old concrete structure.
-We present a concrete example in $\S$ 2.
+We call these the get and putback components, respectively.
+The intuition is that the mapping from concrete to abstract is commonly some sort of projection, so the get direction involves getting the abstract part out of a larger concrete structure, while the putback direction amounts to putting a new abstract part into an old concrete structure.
+We present a concrete example in §2.

 The difficulty of the view update problem springs from a fundamental tension between expressiveness and robustness.
-The richer we make the set of possible transformations in the get direction, the more difficult it becomes to define corresponding functions in the put direction in such a way that each lens is both well behaved, in the sense that its get and put behaviors fit together in a sensible way, and total, in the sense that its get and put behaviors fit together in a sensible way, and total, in the sense that its get and put behaviors fit together in a sensible way, and total, in the sense that its get and put behaviors fit together in a sensible way, and total, in the sense that its get and put functions are guaranteed to be defined on all the inputs to which they may be applied.
+The richer we make the set of possible transformations in the get direction, the more difficult it becomes to define corresponding functions in the putback direction so that each lens is both well behaved-its get and putback behaviors fit together in a sensible way-and total-its get and putback functions are defined on all the inputs to which they may be applied.
 To reconcile this tension, any approach to the view update problem must be carefully designed with a particular application domain in mind.
 The approach described here is tuned to the kinds of projection-and-rearrangement transformations on trees and lists that we have found useful for implementing Harmony instances.
 It does not directly address some well-known difficulties with view update in the classical setting of relational databases-such as the difficulty of "inverting" queries involving joins-though we hope that our work may suggest new attacks on these problems.